GET OVER IT

-No one likes to drink too much (or eat too much) and wake up with morning-after regrets -- about the alcohol consumed or otherwise.
-While the holidays present a slew of opportunities to overindulge, remember that the only guaranteed way to prevent a hangover is to limit your booze intake.
+No one likes to drink too much (or eat too much) and wake up with morning-after regrets — about the alcohol consumed or otherwise.
+While there are always excuses and opportunities to overindulge, remember that the only guaranteed way to prevent a hangover is to limit your booze intake.
 While there are some ways to reduce your suffering if you do end up overdoing it, none of these so-called remedies is a miracle cure to undo the damage.

-As tempting as hitting the cocktail menu for a decadent Bloody Mary or mimosa might be, think twice.
+As tempting as it might be to reach for a decadent Bloody Mary or mimosa at brunch the next day, think twice.
 More booze will only delay an inevitable hangover, which starts as soon as your blood alcohol level starts to dip.
 Unless you want to prolong the pain, it's probably best to get the headache and nausea over with as soon as possible.

 While activated charcoal or chlorella can lessen hangover symptoms, liver-cleansing herbal supplements won't.
 In theory, they may help the liver flush enough toxins to make a difference.
-However, alternative medicine practitioner Melanie Angelis of Nourished In Eden says her clients haven't noticed much of a difference after using milk thistle, reishi mushroom, or the amino acid glycine.
+But alternative medicine practitioner Melanie Angelis of Nourished In Eden says her clients haven't noticed much of a difference after using milk thistle, reishi mushroom, or the amino acid glycine.

-If you drink coffee regularly, a little bit won't hurt, (and may help with caffeine withdrawal), but don't think for a second that your morning joe is the key to getting back in the feel-good saddle.
+If you drink coffee regularly, a little bit won't hurt, but don't think for a second that your morning joe is the key to getting back in the saddle.
 Instead of alleviating symptoms, it can amplify them by narrowing blood vessels and increasing blood pressure.
 It's a quick path to upgrading the throbbing in your head to a full-scale assault.

 Bacon and eggs may seem like the breakfast of champions, but no one gets a gold medal for heartburn.
 Instead, think bland carbs that raise blood sugar, such as toast, oatmeal, and cereal.